Toilet maintenance

 What should I do if my toilet is clogged?

-If your toilet is clogged, you can try using a plunger to clear the blockage.
-If that doesn't work, you may need to use a plumber's snake or call a professional plumber.
+If your toilet is clogged, first try using a plunger to dislodge the blockage.
+If that doesn't work, you may need to use a toilet auger or call a professional plumber.

 Connect with certified professionals in your area